Neoteroi/BlackSheep-Docs/docs/versions/migrating-to-v2.md

-The difference in code verbosity is considerable, because previously definining routes and controllers explicitly was not sufficient to have them registered in applications, but also required explicit import, when defined in dedicated modules.
+The difference in code verbosity is considerable, because previously definining routes and controllers explicitly was not sufficient to have them registered in applications.

 ## Changes to dependency injection

-In v2, `rodi` and `BlackSheep` have been both modified to enable alternative implementations of dependency injection. `rodi` now defines a `ContainerProtocol` with a basic API to register and resolve dependencies, and `BlackSheep` relies on that protocol instead of its specific implementation in
+In v2, `rodi` and `BlackSheep` have been modified to enable alternative implementations of dependency injection. `rodi` now defines a `ContainerProtocol` with a basic API to register and resolve dependencies, and `BlackSheep` relies on that protocol instead of its specific implementation in